-According to recent research by Sudocrem*, only 8% of British children (aged between 4 to 8 years) have ever picked an apple.
-The same research also found that 80% of children have never seen a rake and 79% believe that worms are bad for soil.
-Getting our children reconnected with nature is imperative to their future.
-It has a huge and lasting effect on their mental health and wellbeing, not to mention the health of our planet.
+According to recent research*, only 8% of British children (aged between 4 to 8 years) have ever picked an apple.
+The same research also found that 59% of children have never climbed a tree and 51% were unable to identify a bumblebee.

 To plant a garden is to believe in tomorrow

 Using the show garden as a pilot we have proved that it is possible with community support and professional guidance to alter the way schools incorporate natural spaces into their learning.
 Children aren't losing touch with nature because they don't appreciate it.
 They simply don't have enough access to it, and the people surrounding them don't have the gardening knowledge or confidence required to unlock it.

 We are now trying to fund an ongoing future for this project in which together we can give more children access to their own natural spaces that they've helped create and a lasting legacy for their community by providing support, training and tools for their parents and teachers.